jsor/hal-client/README.md

 Usage
 -----

-We will use the [Propilex](http://propilex.herokuapp.com) as an example API endpoint.
+We will use [Propilex](http://propilex.herokuapp.com) as an example API endpoint.

 ### Create the client

-At a first step, we setup a Client instance.
+At a first step, we setup a `Client` instance.

 ```php
 use Jsor\HalClient\Client;